cs3281/lectures/README.md

 ## Exams

-A midterm exam will be given in-class and use the entire class period on October 5th.
+A midterm exam will be given in-class and use the entire class (The midterm exam date will be published here).
 Do not be late.
 The final exam will cover the entire course – it is not merely a second midterm.
 It will be administered at the official exam time, which depends upon your section.
-Refer to the [official exam schedule](https://registrar.vanderbilt.edu/documents/Fall_2023_exam_schedule.pdf).
+Refer to the [official exam schedule](https://registrar.vanderbilt.edu/documents/Spring_2024_exam_schedule.pdf).

 For each exam, you may prepare a single standard 8.5”x11” piece of notebook paper with your handwritten notes to use during the exam.
 Importantly, these notes must be entirely *handwritten* directly on the paper *by you*.
 You cannot photocopy others’ notes or print notes that you wrote by hand on a tablet.
 You cannot literally cut-and-paste figures from the textbook or other sources, but, if you so choose, you may reproduce them by hand yourself on your note sheet.
 Note sheets will be collected, and violations of these terms will be considered a violation of the Honor Code.